spamegg1/spamegg1.github.io/gsoc-2025/README.md

 List(23, 24, 25, 25, 27) // 5 elements, 27 - 23 + 1 = 5
 ```

-So we also need to check for race conditions: addresses should be distinct.
+So we also need to check for race conditions: addresses should be distinct for writes.
+Reading from the same address should be OK.
-Then we implement this logic to check addresses for coalescence:
+Then we implement this logic to check addresses for races and coalescence:

 ```scala
 enum Profile: